OilerNetwork/pitchlake_starknet/documentation.md

 > **NOTE:** If an LP does not collect their premium or unlocked liquidity during a round, it is not lost.
 It is included as part of their rolled over liquidity into the next round.

 After the round is settled and the transition period has passed, the next round’s auction can start, repeating the same lifecycle.
-At this point the round is no longer the **current** round in the vault, that pointer points to the round thats auction just start.
+At this time, the round is no longer the **current** round in the vault, that pointer is updated to the round whose auction just started.

 ## A Deep Dive into `Vault::Positions`

 ### Storage Representation

 When an LP deposits liquidity, they update their position inside the vault.
-These positions are represented by a fairly simple mapping and the id of the round LP makes their last withdrawal from.
-These checkpoints allow us to calculate a position's value later on.
+A position is represented by a fairly simple mapping, along with the id of the round an LP made their last withdrawal from.
+This checkpoints allow us to calculate a position's value in later rounds.

 ```rust
 #[storage]